How to Winterize Your Walk-Behind Lawn Mower

 For an Electric Mower: Remove the Battery

-Remove the batteries and store them inside your home to minimize temperature fluctuation.
+Remove the battery or batteries and store them inside your home to minimize temperature fluctuation.
 Extreme temperatures can shorten the life span of battery cells and cause them to fail prematurely.
 Most batteries do best when stored between 40° and 80° F. (Check the owner’s manual for the appropriate range for your mower.)

 If You Go the Extra Distance